 Hot glue the raffia hank to the rim of the cornucopia.
 If the raffia is longer than you need, just overlap it for thicker coverage.

 Continue forming raffia hanks for the remainder of the cornucopia, hot gluing them to cover the seams in the burlap.
 Even though the cornucopia narrows, continue making the hanks 40 inches long, as you can run them continuously around the burlap or overlap them wherever the raffia looks thin.

-Decorate the cornucopia with fresh or artificial pumpkins, gourds, fruits, vegetables or flowers, and make it the centerpiece of your Thanksgiving decorating.
+Decorate the cornucopia with fresh or artificial pumpkins, gourds, fruits, veggies or flowers, and make it the centerpiece of your Thanksgiving decorating and Thanksgiving dinner.
 There's plenty to admire with this horn of plenty.